What Are Solar Panels Made Of?

 Photovoltaic (PV) cell layer

-The component of solar panels that is the site of the reaction that generates electricity is the PV cell layer.
-Photovoltaic cells have materials—usually silicon—that serve as their primary conductor, capturing sunlight and converting it to electricity through the photovoltaic effect.
+The PV cell layer is where solar panels generate electricity.
+Photovoltaic cells use silicon as their primary conductor, capturing sunlight and converting it to electricity through the photovoltaic effect.

-While pure silicon can conduct electricity, it is not ideal for creating a strong electric field.
-To enhance its performance, manufacturers dope the silicon with trace amounts of other elements.
-One layer is doped with boron to create a p-type semiconductor with an excess of "holes" (positive charge carriers), and the other layer is doped with phosphorus to create an n-type semiconductor with extra electrons.
-When sunlight excites the electrons, they move across the p-n junction, generating an electric current.
+Pure silicon conducts electricity but doesn't create a strong electric field on its own.
+Manufacturers dope the silicon with trace amounts of other elements to fix this.
+One layer gets doped with boron to create a p-type semiconductor with extra holes (positive charge carriers).
+The other gets doped with phosphorus to create an n-type semiconductor with extra electrons.
+When sunlight excites those electrons, they move across the p-n junction and generate an electric current.

 Protective layers

-Solar panels use protective layers on either side of the PV cell layer to shield it from the environment:
+Solar panels use protective layers on both sides of the PV cell layer:

-• Tempered glass (top layer): The side of the solar panel that faces the sun is covered with a layer of strong tempered glass that is resistant to scuffs and cracks while still allowing light to easily pass through to the PV layer.
+• Tempered glass (top layer): Strong tempered glass covers the sun-facing side.
+It resists scuffs and cracks while letting light pass through to the PV layer.

-• Ethyl vinyl acetate (EVA) encapsulant: Solar panels use a thin adhesive film made of EVA that sticks the PV layer to the other layers.
-This film also has the benefit of being UV-resistant, helping extend the lifetime of the PV layer.
+• Ethyl vinyl acetate (EVA) encapsulant: A thin adhesive film bonds the PV layer to the surrounding layers.
+It's also UV-resistant, which helps extend the life of the PV layer.

-• Backsheet: Most solar panels are monofacial panels, meaning they only capture light from the top side.
-On these panels, the backsheet that sits between the PV layer and the frame is opaque and typically metal.
-On bifacial panels that capture light from behind the panel, the backsheet is transparent—often the same tempered glass used on the top layer.
+• Backsheet: Most solar panels are monofacial, capturing light from one side only.
+On those panels, the backsheet behind the PV layer is opaque and typically metal.
+On bifacial panels, the backsheet is transparent, usually the same tempered glass used on the front.

 Frame and mounting hardware

-The layered solar panel assembly sits on a metal—usually aluminum—frame that positions them at an angle facing the sun and secures them to the roof or other surface.
-As a system, this equipment is known as solar racking.
+The layered panel assembly sits on an aluminum frame that angles it toward the sun and holds it to a roof or other surface.
+That full mounting system is called solar racking.

 Junction box

-Solar panel setups employ a plastic junction box that protects the electrical components from water, dirt, and other elemental hazards.
+A plastic junction box protects the panel's electrical connections from water, dirt, and other hazards.

 Types of solar cells and their differences